fluid-project/infusion/README.txt

     FLUID-858:  Portlet Columns load with no padding between them in IE7

 Pager:
+    FLUID-4036: The Pager is dependent on the use of rsf:ids for sortable columns
     FLUID-2880: The Pager will be refactored.
 Note that as a result of this, there will be significant changes to the Pager API
-    FLUID-2329: The self-rendering mode of the Pager is not the default mode
     FLUID-3584: Clicking page numbers throws an error: using IE 6

 Renderer: